 - All vulnerable persons and unaccompanied asylum-seeking children over 14 years of age are also automatically detained in the transit zones.

-The asylum procedure is a single procedure where all claims for international protection are considered.
+The asylum procedure is a single procedure where entitlement to refugee status and subsidiary protection is considered.
 The procedure consists of two instances.
 The first instance is an administrative procedure carried out by the NDGAP.
-The second instance is a judicial review procedure carried out by regional Administrative and Labour Courts, which are not specialised in asylum.
+The second instance is a judicial review procedure carried out by Regional Courts, which are not specialised in asylum.
 There is an inadmissibility procedure and an accelerated procedure in addition to the normal procedure.

 On 26 May 2020 the Governmental decree and from 18 June 2020 the Transitional Act introduced new rules on asylum.
-Those wishing to seek asylum in Hungary, with a few exceptions noted below, must first personally submit a “statement of intent for the purpose of lodging an asylum application”, at the Embassy of Hungary in Belgrade or in Kyiv.
-The embassy must then forward the “statement of intent” to the NDGAP in Budapest, which shall examine it within 60 days.
+Those wishing to seek asylum in Hungary, with a few exceptions noted below, must first personally submit a ‘statement of intent for the purpose of lodging an asylum application’, at the Embassy of Hungary in Belgrade or in Kyiv.
+The embassy must then forward the ‘statement of intent’ to the NDGAP in Budapest, which shall examine it within 60 days.
 The NDGAP should make a proposal to the embassy whether to issue the would-be asylum seeker a special, single-entry permit to enter Hungary for the purpose of lodging an asylum application.
 The law does not clarify the criteria to be considered by the NDGAP in deciding on such applications.
 Applicants receive an email, with one paragraph stating that the NDGAP decided either to suggest or not to suggest the issuance of a single-entry permit.
-The decision therefore bears no reasoning and is the law does not foresee any remedy.
+The decision therefore bears no reasoning and the law does not foresee any remedy.
 Those issued a single-entry permit can then travel to Hungary in order to submit an asylum application.
+In 2020, only one family, whereas in 2021 altogether 8 Iranian nationals were granted a single-entry permit to apply for asylum in Hungary, after submitting their statement of intent at the Embassy in Belgrade.
+There have been no applications in the Embassy in Kyiv in 2021, nor in 2022.
+In 2022, 4 Iranian nationals were granted a single-entry permit to apply for asylum in Hungary, after submitting their statement of intent at the Embassy in Belgrade.

 Only people belonging to the following categories are not required to go through the process described above: